You Are About To Leave the Highline Public Schools Website

 It’s important to ask questions about a child’s emotional and social well-being while at school.
 How a student interacts with peers can have an impact on academic success.
 Conferences are a great place to have this conversation.

-4. Where have you seen my child grow this fall?
+4. Where have you seen progress so far this fall?

-5. When does my child show the most focus?
-When is it hard for my child to focus?
+5. When does my child stay focused and engaged?
+When is it harder?

 Standards Based Grading